equinor/energyvision/README.md

     $ pnpm studio yarn
 ```

+Remember to add the .env files as described in the .env.template files for the web and studio folders.

 ## Overview

 This repository is organized into several folder.
 Please refer to README files inside each folder for more information.